qashield/qabot/README.md

 Please share any custom Blueprints and Dialects so that QAShield:bot becomes more useful for all of us.

-If you need support to build or debug your community Blueprints or Dialects, please ask@qa.me
+If you need support to build or debug your community Blueprints or Dialects, please ask@qashield.com

 I want to license QAShield:bot